Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 [![Link: NuGet](https://img.shields.io/badge/NuGet-633b9b?style=flat-square&logo=nuget&labelColor=gray)](https://www.nuget.org/profiles/Esri_Inc)
 [![Link: Early Adopter Community](https://img.shields.io/badge/🙋-Get%20help%20in%20Early%20Adopter%20Community-633b9b?style=flat-square)](https://esriurl.com/agsrt200beta)

-# ArcGIS Runtime SDK for .NET Toolkit
+# ArcGIS Maps SDK for .NET Toolkit

-The ArcGIS Runtime SDK for .NET Toolkit contains controls and components to accelerate your development with [ArcGIS Runtime SDK for .NET](https://developers.arcgis.com/net/).
+The ArcGIS Maps SDK for .NET Toolkit contains controls and components to accelerate your development with [ArcGIS Maps SDK for .NET](https://developers.arcgis.com/net/).

 > **IMPORTANT** This branch showcases changes we will be releasing in our upcoming 200.0 release.
 To report any toolkit related bug or question please create an issue in this repo.
 For any other feedback please join the [Esri Early Adopter community](https://esriurl.com/agsrt200beta).